drraghavendra/AutoEncodersImageCompression/README.md

 # Introduction

+An autoencoder is a special type of neural network that is trained to copy its input to its output.
+For example, given an image of a handwritten digit, an autoencoder first encodes the image into a lower dimensional latent representation, then decodes the latent representation back to an image.
+An autoencoder learns to compress the data while minimizing the reconstruction error.

+To learn more about autoencoders, please consider reading chapter 14 from Deep Learning by Ian Goodfellow, Yoshua Bengio, and Aaron Courville.

+Import TensorFlow and other libraries

+import matplotlib.pyplot as plt import numpy as np import pandas as pd import tensorflow as tf

+from sklearn.metrics import accuracy_score, precision_score, recall_score
+from sklearn.model_selection import train_test_split
+from tensorflow.keras import layers, losses from tensorflow.keras.datasets import fashion_mnist
+from tensorflow.keras.models import Model

 This project mainly follows the Tensorflow Autoencoders Tutorial (More info at: https://www.tensorflow.org/tutorials/generative/autoencoder)

 The notebook contains the steps taken to compress an 28x28 size image to a 7x7 size array which occupies roughly 0.5x space occupied by the original images